How to Make a Restaurant Menu Design With Examples (Free Template)

 8. Choose Menu Fonts, Spacing, and Composition

-You have a color scheme, a general idea of how you want your menu items to be laid out on the page, and possibly a few photos you want to include.
+You have a colour scheme, a general idea of how you want your menu items to be laid out on the page, and possibly a few photos you want to include.
 Now, it's time to put it all together to create a restaurant menu.

 At this point, many restaurateurs hire a menu designer or turn to menu templates to give them a starting point.
 It can take an hour, a day, or a week to go through different iterations, considering margins, spacing, fonts, and overall composition.
 You could create a simple menu like Red Feather did or a more complicated menu like Maudie's.
 Keep iterating, and don't be afraid to ask for help - from friends, family members, designers, and even existing customers - to find the best design element that fits your menu.

 Also, don't forget: updating your menu regularly should be easy.
 If you don't leave space to add or remove menu items over time, especially if your menu changes seasonally, then you may have to start this whole process over again.
-As many guests - especially the loyal ones that keep coming back - will remember your menu design and where to find their favorite items, you'll want to make sure it's easy to update, so you don't have to overhaul your menu design again and again.
+As many guests - especially the loyal ones that keep coming back - will remember your menu design and where to find their favourite items, you'll want to make sure it's easy to update, so you don't have to overhaul your menu design again and again.

 9. Select the Final Menu Layout